History of RIT Croatia

 The American College of Management and Technology (ACMT) is established in Croatia when the Ministry of Science, Education and Sports of the Republic of Croatia initiated the establishment of private higher education institutions.
 Due to its reputation in creating and maintaining successful international partnerships, one of the most prominent private American universities, Rochester Institute of Technology (Rochester, New York) was chosen as the best partner in these efforts.

-Rochester Institute of Technology and the Ministry of Science sign a cooperation agreement making ACMT the first and only private college in Croatia granting dual degrees: an American degree awarded by Rochester Institute of Technology (RIT), one of the most prominent universities, and a Croatia degree from ACMT.
+Rochester Institute of Technology and the Ministry of Science sign a cooperation agreement making ACMT the first and only private college in Croatia granting dual degrees: an American degree awarded by Rochester Institute of Technology (RIT), one of the most prominent universities, and a Croatian degree from ACMT.

 ACMT offers a four-year undergraduate program in international hospitality and service management.
 The emphasis was put on tourism, hotel industry, marketing, finances, management, macro and micro economics, and entrepreneurship.
 English was chosen as the official language of ACMT and all lectures were held in English.